-(5) The amounts reported under the categories of "Death," "Disability," and "Retirement" are PSU award values.
+(5) This is includes PSU award values that would be calculated in the "Non-Change-in-Control" situations of death, disability and retirement.
 These values represent the pro rata portion of the anticipated award earned at the end of the performance period compared to target based on the number of complete months served by the awardee during the entire performance period.

-(6) The amounts reported assume PSUs vesting at target level and pro-rated for months elapsed as of December 31, 2018 for the thirty-six month performance period, using the Company's closing price per share on December 31, 2018 of \$15.90.
+(6) Assumes PSUs vesting at target and pro-rated for months elapsed as of December 31, 2019 for the thirty-six month performance period, using the closing price on December 31, 2019 of \$19.38.